jotrojan/bachelor-thesis/README.md

 ---

-This work forms part of a bachelor’s thesis titled *Non‑uniqueness of gravitational field initial data in spherical symmetry* at the Faculty of Nuclear Sciences and Physical Engineering, Czech Technical University in Prague.
+This work serves as a supplement to the bachelor thesis titled *Non‑uniqueness of gravitational field initial data in spherical symmetry* at the Faculty of Nuclear Sciences and Physical Engineering, Czech Technical University in Prague.